Teaching Piano: A Free Online Course

 The Psychology Of Piano

 What we provide is psychological training in how to effectively deal with children’s personalities.
 You must enhance their ability to absorb the art of the piano regardless of their current abilities.

-We are providing you with a series of lessons, lessons we've learned in this "living laboratory" of mine where I have seen what children actually can do comfortably at the piano.
+We are providing you with a series of lessons, lessons we've learned in this "living laboratory" where I have seen what children actually can do comfortably at the piano.
 These techniques were developed over many years of observation and experimentation.
 They are all outside the realm of “conventional piano teaching” and have profound and beneficial effects in early piano lessons.

 Think Outside The Box